EranGrin/inceptus-pos_voucher/README.md

 -   A shop company can gain directly from the sale of the vouchers

--   exclusivity

--   Customers are obliged to use their voucher at your shop
+-   exclusivity: Customers are obliged to use their voucher at your shop

 -   Local Cooperation